wilas/vbkick/docs/POSTINSTALL.md

 #### Why?

- - easy way for tuning box/PC after installation (tuning.sh as an example)
  - allow run postinstall commands many times (e.g puppet repo is unavailalble, then try later again)
  - works with all Unix/Linux systems
- - allow upgrade already exisiting VM, e.g. install new GuestAdditions, new KDE version, etc. (building the new VM is not needed)
+ - allow upgrade already exisiting VM, e.g. install new GuestAdditions, new KDE version, etc. (building the new VM is not needed - time saves)
- - easy way to play with already existing vanilla machine and test postinstall scripts before release to production
+ - postinstall and kickstart are two separate processes what give you time to make snapshot or clone VM before scripts will be executed (kickstart vanilla machine, clone it, test postinstall scripts on clone before release to production, destroy clone)
+ - postinstall script after basic boot, useful for building desktops/laptops in case of unexpected errors (as long you have webbrowser you can ask for a help or find solution)

 #### Use Case flow:
 ```